equwal/common-lisp-utils/README.md

 # common-lisp-utils
 My utilities for Common Lisp programming.
 Some of these come from Paul Graham's [On Lisp](http://www.paulgraham.com/onlisp.html) which I highly recommend.
 Y-combinator macro is my doing.
-MIT License to avoid putting GPL restrictions on free code I don't own.